All About Roth

 • Can I roll money in from past Roth plans?

-Yes, you’ll be able to make a direct rollover of your Roth account from an eligible employer plan to the Fund.
+Yes, you can make a direct rollover of your Roth account from an eligible employer plan to the Fund.
 This will be reflected in a separate Roth Rollover Account.
 That money will receive Interest Credits and can be turned into lifetime income in retirement after a certain period of time.
-A direct or indirect rollover from a Roth IRA or an indirect rollover from a Roth account in an employer-sponsored retirement plan will not be accepted.
+A direct or indirect rollover from a Roth IRA or an indirect rollover from a Roth account in an employer-sponsored retirement plan cannot be accepted.

 • Can I take a loan or a hardship withdrawal from my Roth Account?

-Yes, you will be able to take a loan or hardship withdrawal from your Roth Account while you are employed with the YMCA.
+Yes, you can take a loan or hardship withdrawal from your Roth Account while you are employed with the YMCA.

 • Can I convert my current Tax-Deferred or Rollover Account to a Roth Account?